 - After the second withdrawal deadline (between the 10th and 13th week of classes), students must have an extraordinary reason for not being able to complete the course, and it must be approved by the student's college dean via Late Change Petition.
 Students requesting to drop one or more classes (but not to drop to 0 units) after the 10th week MUST file a late change petition.

 If you are seeking to withdraw from a single course after the withdrawal deadline has passed and there are extreme extenuating circumstances, you may be able to file a late change petition.
 The late change petitions are available online through the Registrar's website here.
-They are under the 'Registration Forms' section and then it is the "Change of Schedule form."

 The petition process is fully online but should be started as soon as possible to avoid missing the final submission deadline.